namoopsoo/namoopsoo.github.io/content/post/2025-01-27-nice-embedding-pooling-bug.md

         [1, 1, 1, 1,  ..., 1, 1, 1, 1]])}

 ```
-actually, this is only the first stab and this code can be way cleaner of course, but this sovles the problem for now.
+actually, this is only the first stab and this code can be way cleaner of course, but this solves the problem for now.

 ```python
 def embed_documents(self, queries: List[str], print_tokens=False):